bhavya1006/AvaGaurdians/README.md

 2. Install dependencies: `pip install -r requirements.txt`
 3. Run the system: `python main.py`

-**Configuration:**
-Adjust the configuration settings in `config.yml` to customize the system according to your needs.

 **Contributing:**
 We welcome contributions!
 If you would like to contribute, please follow our repository and are welcomed to pull requests.